-Stock futures slip ahead of Georgia Senate runoff
+Stock futures fall with Georgia Senate polls closed

 U.S. stocks sit near record levels with divided government

-U.S. stock futures traded modestly lower on Tuesday evening as investors await the outcome of the election that will determine who controls the U.S. Senate.
+U.S. stock futures fell across the board on Tuesday evening after the polls closed in Georgia and as investors await the outcome of the election that will determine who controls the U.S. Senate.

 Continue Reading Below